raehelen/OrdnanceSurvey.github.io/_pages/Home.md

 In fifteen short years, we’ve changed from a centuries-old venerable mapping company into a big data powerhouse.
 Our location information is weaving itself into the very fabric of our everyday lives, right across Great Britain.

+# Why Use Ordnance Survey's GitHub?

-## What will I find on this GitHub page
+# What will I find on this GitHub page?

-Our Github page is designed to allow you to easily navigate to our product repositories and associated tools, sql, stylesheets etc.
+Our Github page is designed to allow you to easily navigate to our product repositories and associated schemas, sql, stylesheets etc.

 You will find our products page that links to each product repository.
 Each product repository is organised into folders so you can easily locate the product resource you are looking for.
 <br>